 Social media campaigns actually work best when you address unsatisfied customers head-on.
 Let them give feedback on Facebook and Twitter for all to see.
 Don’t be afraid to admit a mistake or re-chart your course midway because of feedback.
 Negative press is free to get, so if you use it as a tool to drive your social media campaign in a positive direction, you’re really leveraging the power.
 The key is responding honestly, saying you’re sorry, making corrections.
 Show you are human on social media and you’ll get all the positive press you deserve.

 Pitfall #5 Replacing all Marketing with Social Media

 Social media marketing can’t replace everything you started doing when you first marketed your business.
 If you were getting results from mailers before, don’t stop using them altogether because now you have a Facebook Page, but consider reducing their frequency and measure what happens.
 Social media is also great for lead generation, but for many of them, you’ll need to use other methods to convert them to paying customers.

-So whether you’re looking to start a new social media campaign or invigorate an existing one, take these pitfalls to heart.
-Have some patience with your social media campaign, know your customers, don’t overspend, embrace negative feedback and don’t abandon all your other marketing strategies.
+So whether you’re looking to start a new social media campaigns or invigorate an existing one, take these pitfalls to heart.
+Have some patience with your social media campaigns, know your customers, don’t overspend, embrace negative feedback and don’t abandon all your other marketing strategies.
 Best of luck to you and your business endeavors.

 What do you think is the biggest pitfall of social media marketing?